 We seek to work closely with parents and guardians in promoting a culture of E-Safety.
 We will always contact parents if we have any concerns about their child's online activity, and we encourage them to share any concerns with us.
 We recognise that not all parents and guardians may feel equipped to protect their child when they use electronic equipment at home.
 We therefore aim to continue to arrange sessions approximately once every two years when an outside specialist advises parents about the potential hazards of this technology, and the practical steps that parents can take to minimise the potential dangers to their children without curbing their natural enthusiasm and curiosity.
-In addition, we regularly communicate with parents regarding guidance on technology safety, guidelines for use of apps on home devices and information about Google accounts.
+In addition, we regularly communicate with parents regarding guidance on online safety, guidelines for use of apps on home devices and information about Google accounts.
 This includes through newsletters, emails and parent talks.
-Pupils and parents are asked to sign a statement about responsible use of ICT at school.